-It’s important to marinade the chicken overnight.
-This makes the world of difference with the spices seeping through the flesh.
+It’s important to marinate the chicken overnight.
+This makes a world of difference with the spices seeping through the flesh.
 I’ve kept my recipe quite mild and only used one jalapeño chilli (seeds in), but if you like things more fiery, add another or use a scotch bonnet or habanero instead.

-Cooks notes – I like to give the chicken a quick fry before they go in the roasting pan to render some of the fat off and to crisp up the skin.
-This is not entirely necessary and if you would prefer to skip this step and go straight to the roasting stage then go ahead.
+Cook’s notes – I like to give the chicken a quick fry before they go in the roasting pan to render some of the fat and to crisp up the skin.
+This is not entirely necessary and if you would prefer to skip this step and go straight to the roasting stage.
 Your dish will be a little fattier though.
-Just adjust the time up to ensure the chicken to cook through. also use a separate pan to brown the meat in.
+Adjust the time up to ensure the chicken is cooked through.
+Use a separate pan to brown the meat in.
 The bits of onion and garlic that might cling to the chicken from the marinade will blacken the pan quickly.

 Recipe – feeds 4